-A document is information used to support an effective and efficient organisational operation.
-Records an documents may look and sound alike but there is a big difference.
+A document consists of information used to support an effective and efficient organisational operation.
+Records and documents may look and sound alike but there is a big difference.
 Documents are created by planning what needs to be done and records are created when something is done, documents can change and records do not (must not) change.
 The ISO 9001 quality standard has a number of documentation requirements and specifically 4.2.3 Control of Documents and 4.2.4 Control of Records.

 Types of documents, as defined by ISO 9001 can be both administrative and technical documentation, digital or paper-based, training materials, photos, maps and virtually any documentation produced by technical teams, projects or departments:

 - Classified documents